Techniques of Setting Stop Loss In Forex

-Traders using a Forex trading system must have mathematical calculations that reveal where this stop loss order must be placed.
+Traders using a trade system must have mathematical calculations that reveal where this stop loss order must be placed.

-A trader can also set a stop-loss order according to the technical indicators that are used by traders to set these stop loss orders.
-Certain technical indicators use mathematical equations to calculate where the stop loss order should be set so as to provide an optimal exit point for open forex trades.
-These forex technical indicators can be used as the basis for setting these stop loss orders.
+A trader can also set a stop loss order in accordance to the indicators that are used by traders to set these stop loss orders.
+Certain indicators use math equations to calculate where the stop loss order should be set so as to provide an optimal exit point for open trades.
+These forex indicators can be used as the basis for setting these stop loss orders.

-Other traders also place these stop loss orders according to a predetermined risk to reward ratio.
-This method of setting is dependent upon certain math equations.
-For example a ratio of 50 pips stop-loss can be used by a trader if the trade has potential to make 100 pips in profit: this is a risk:reward ratio of 2:1
+Other traders also place these stop loss orders according to a predetermined risk : reward ratio.
+This method of setting depends upon certain mathematical equations.
+For example a ratio of 50 pips stop loss can be used by a trader if the trade transaction has potential to make 100 pips in profit: this is a risk:reward ratio of 2:1

-Others just use a predetermined percentage of their total forex trading account balance to calculate where to set these stop loss orders.
+Others just use a predetermined percentage of their total account balance to calculate where to set these stop loss orders.

-To set a stop loss order it's best to use one of the following methods:
+To set a stop loss order it is best to use one of the following strategies:

-If a trader is willing to risk 2% of their forex account balance then the trader determines how far he will set the stop loss order level based on the trade position size which he has bought or sold.
+If one is willing to risk 2 % of their account balance then the FX trader determines how far he will set the stop loss order level based on the trade position size which he has bought or sold.

 Example: